Mr-Kumar-Abhishek/brain-beats-blog/_posts/2016-06-11-how-to-properly-maintain-local-clones-of-git-repositories-in-linux.md

 * usually works in slow Internet Connection and has low Internet bandwidth
 * switches a lot between various systems having windows OS or Linux or both
 * is working on a wide range projects all in different domains.
-* is using Puppy Linux ( mostly ) for Software development.
+* is using <a href="http://puppylinux.com">Puppy Linux</a> ( mostly ) for Software development.
-* has standard  (frugal) installation of Puppy Linux or frugal installation of any other Linux Distro.
+* has standard  (frugal) installation of <a href="http://puppylinux.com" >Puppy Linux</a> or frugal installation of any other Linux Distro.
 * needs to move a lot of git repositories around the system.

-Now, git is a wonderful tool to maintain your software's source code.
+Now, <a href="https://git-scm.com">git</a> is a wonderful tool to maintain your software's source code.
 Agreed.
 I prefer it over [svn](https://en.wikipedia.org/wiki/Apache_Subversion) and [mercurial](https://en.wikipedia.org/wiki/Mercurial) too.
 But maintaining a lot of local clones can sometimes become a nightmare.

 Say for instance, you have 50 git repositories, and you have to move all of them to different location .
 What do you do ??
 Write a quick bash script to do the job ??
 Well you could, but then you will have reconfigure those individual repositories.